Taniya23Y/Learn-Namaste-React/EP-14_NetflixGPT-TheBeginning/netflix-gpt/README.md

 - Update profile
 - BugFix: Sign up user displayName and profile picture update
 - BugFix: if the user is not logged in Redirect/browse to Login page and vice-versa
+- Unsubscribed to the onAuthStateChange callback
+- Add hardcoded value to the constants file
+- Register TMDB API & create an app & get access Token
+- Get Data from TMDB
 - Fetch from TMDB Movies

 ...